milanaryal/milanaryal.github.io/src/_posts/2012-04-30-classroom-called-life.md

 ---
 title: "Classroom called life"
+description: "Life is a classroom."
 date: 2012-04-30T09:21:36+05:45
-excerpt: "Life is a classroom."
 ---

 At 5 I learned our dog doesn't want to eat my broccoli either.